autophage/api-app-exercise-ng-webapi-updates/README.md

 # API-based application assessment with Angular 1.x and ASP.NET Web API

 This is an exercise to use a JavaScript (Angular 1.x in this case) front-end to use a basic API to get and send data updates.
-Following the steps below, you should clone the repo, do the exercise and push the code to a new repo as your final product.
+Following the steps below, you should use the code as a starting point to do the exercise and push the code to a new repo as your final product.

 1. Fork or download the code from this repository.
 1. Get the skeleton Angular application working.